 By Joyce Rankin, Colorado Board of Education

-Joyce Rankin, a retired teacher, is on the State Board of Education representing the Third Congressional District, which includes Saguache County.
-She writes the monthly column, “Across the Street” to share with constituents in her district.
+Joyce Rankin is on the State Board of Education representing the Third Congressional District which includes Leadville and Lake County.
+She writes the monthly column, “Across the Street” to share with constituents in the 29 counties she represents.
 The Department of Education, where the State Board of Education meets, is located across the street from the Capitol.
 She can be reached at: email@example.com.